JonBergman/jonbergman.github.io/about.markdown

 ### Extra

 I live in New Hampshire with my beautiful wife and three children.
-We are also foster parents and deeply desire to help vulnerable children and their family heal and be restored.
+We are also foster parents and deeply desire to help vulnerable children and their families heal and be restored.

 When I am not learning a [new skill](https://masterclass.com) or building things with my hands, [music](https://soundcloud.com/jon-bergman) is my primary creative outlet.
 I also enjoy the outdoors, travel, trading card games, reading books, video games, art, and sports.